 Figuring out your business form might seem overwhelming because there are so many types of businesses to start.
-One good option is an LLC, which has some of the control benefits of the sole proprietorship or partnership and some of the tax and liability benefits of a corporation.
-But there may be reasons not to form an LLC.
+One good option is a limited liability company (LLC), which has some of the control benefits of the sole proprietorship or partnership and some of the tax and liability benefits of a corporation.
+But there are also reasons not to form an LLC.

 A limited liability company is a newer legal form of business than the older corporation or partnership forms.
 An LLC is formed through the state in which the company is doing business by filing Articles of Organization and paying a fee.

 Because an LLC is fairly new, the IRS does not have a specific tax category for this business type, so they use the tax categories of other business types.

 Single-Member LLC.
 The default tax status of an LLC with one owner (called a member) to be taxed as a disregarded entity.
 This means the LLC owner usually files a Schedule C to report business income, in the same way as a sole proprietorship.
 The Schedule C net income is included with other income of the owner on Form 1040/1040-SR.

 The default tax status of an LLC with more than one owner (member) is to be taxed as a partnership.
 For a partner/multiple-member LLC owner, the partnership tax return is prepared on Form 1065, and the individual owner's part of the tax is calculated on Schedule K-1, and it's included in the owner's individual tax return.

 Tax Advantages of the LLC

 One advantage of the LLC over corporations is that the LLC owners aren't subject to double taxation.
 A corporation pays corporate taxes, and the owners of the corporation are shareholders who pay taxes on the dividends they receive.
 Corporations are subject to double taxation, meaning that the business is taxed on its income and the shareholders are taxed on dividends.